Devolution offers exciting opportunities

 What are the benefits?

-What would a new Combined Authority do?
+What will the new Cheshire and Warrington Combined Authority do?

 What is the timetable?